-The specialty sections of Frontiers in Microbiology welcome submission of the following tier 1 articles: Book Review, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Technology Report, Protocols, Classification, Clinical Case Study, Clinical Trial, Case Report, Editorial Commentary, Grand Rounds, Images in Medicine, Letter to the Editor, Mechanisms of Disease Reviews, Medical Book Review, Mini Reviews in Medicine, Original Research in Medicine, Perspectives in Medicine and Reviews in Medicine.
+The specialty sections of Frontiers in Microbiology welcome submission of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Technology Report, Protocols, Erratum, Case Report, Classification and Clinical Trial.

-Articles published in the specialty sections above will be subject to the Frontiers evaluation system after online publication.
-Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a prestigious Frontiers Focused Review - a tier 2 article.
+Articles published in the specialty sections above will benefit from the Frontiers impact and tiering system after online publication.
+Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a Frontiers Focused Review - a tier-climbing article.
 This is referred to as "democratic tiering".
 The author selection is based on article impact analytics of original research published in the Frontiers specialty journals and sections.
 Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Microbiology.